Suicidal Ideation and Mental Disorder Detection with Attentive Relation Networks

-Suicidal ideation and mental disorder detection are technically formulated as a text classification, which has experienced a rapid development with deep neural networks~\cite{yourec}.
+Suicidal ideation and mental disorder detection are technically formulated as a text classification, which has experienced rapid development with the development of deep neural networks~\cite{yourec}.
 Kim~\cite{kim2014convolutional} proposed convolutional neural networks for sentence classification.
-The long short-term memory (LSTM)~\cite{hochreiter1997long} was applied to capture long term dependencies in sentences.
+To capture long term dependencies in sentences, the long short-term memory (LSTM)~\cite{hochreiter1997long} was applied.
 Lai et al.~\cite{lai2015recurrent} proposed recurrent convolutional neural networks combining two popular neural network architectures for text classification.
 Li et al.~\cite{liigen} combined reinforcement learning, generative adversarial networks, and recurrent neural networks for text categorization.
 Zhao et al.~\cite{zhatow} explored the use of capsule networks for challenging natural language processing applications.
 The attention mechanism~\cite{bahdanau2014neural} is also widely used in text classification.
 For example, Lin et al.~\cite{lin2017structured} proposed self-attention to learn structured sentence embedding, and Ma et al.~\cite{maatar} proposed an attentive LSTM for aspect-based sentiment analysis.